ayumax/Froola/README.md

 ※Non-required items can also be set in `appsettings.json`.
 Command-line arguments take priority over `appsettings.json` settings.
-※Specify platforms and versions as comma-separated arrays (e.g., ["Windows","Mac","Linux"]).
+※Specify platforms and versions as comma-separated arrays (e.g., Windows,Mac,Linux).
-※Array notation is ["Windows","Mac","Linux"].

 ### plugin Command Execution Flow
 1. Clone the specified Git repository to the Windows platform.(if `--local-repository-path` is not set)